microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0/New-MgPolicyHomeRealmDiscoveryPolicy.md

 # New-MgPolicyHomeRealmDiscoveryPolicy

 ## SYNOPSIS
-Create a new homeRealmDiscoveryPolicy object.
+Create new navigation property to homeRealmDiscoveryPolicies for policies

 ## SYNTAX